 Tonight is a first night run at home.
 I’ve taken the 12-hour pill and I plan to utilize the ativan to get to sleep.
 I need a homerun of sleep tonight to get back my confidence that I can even get a good night’s sleep at home.
 It has been two weeks of pacing at night and catching hour long naps in every chair and sofa in our home.
 I need a good one tonight.

-The second thing we got done today is after a long conversation with Dr. Andrew Pippas, we have decided to go back to Emory for another consultation with Dr. Stapleford and another likely stereotactic radiosurgery treatment to my spine at L-1 as expert spine surgeon Dr. Sandro LaRocca, MD advised me.
-Dr. Gorum saw some additional tumor in that same area in my spine and told us that he felt the radiosurgery was a much better option to remove it than traditional surgery.
+The second thing we got done today is after a long conversation with Dr. Andrew Pippas, we have decided to go back to Emory for consultation with Dr. Stapleford and another likely stereotactic radiosurgery treatment to my spine at L-1 and for an extra advice from another expert spine surgeon Dr. Sandro LaRocca, MD, who saw some additional tumor in that same area in my spine and told us that he felt the radiosurgery was a much better option to remove it than traditional surgery.
 Again, that restraint.
 I’m so thankful that my neurosurgeon has the good judgement to know when even his bright mind and steady hands might not be the best thing for their patient.

 So, were going back to Emory.
 Soon.
 And, Dr. Pippas’ office is helping us put together two files on my case to send on to Dr. Janice Dutcher at Roosevelt Hospital in Manhattan, New York City and Dr. Dan George at Duke University hospital.
 They are two nationally known renal cell cancer specialists who will weigh in on our future treatment options.
 I’m especially interested in high dose interleukin 2 (HDIL-2).
 Google it if you have the stomach for it.
 It is a brutal regimen of treatment, but it is something I might have to undergo.